Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Spatial Definitions in M-GSP

-Based on the tensor representation, we now define signals and signal shifting over the multilayer networks.
+Based on the tensor representation, we now define signals and signal shifting over the multilayer graphs.
 In GSP, each signal sample is the attribute of one node.
 Typically, a graph signal can be represented by an $N$-length vector for a graph with $N$ nodes.
 Recall that in traditional GSP \cite{c2}, basic signal shifting is defined with the representing matrix as the shifting filter.
 Thus, in M-GSP, we can also define the signals and signal shifting based on the filter implementation.

-In M-GSP, each signal sample is also related to one node in the multilayer network.
+In M-GSP, each signal sample is also related to one node in the multilayer graph.
 Intuitively, if there are $K=MN$ nodes, there are $MN$ signal samples in total.
-Similar to GSP, we use the representing (adjacency/Laplacian) tensor $\mathbf{F}\in \mathbb{R}^{M \times N\times M \times N}$ as the basic MLN-filter.
-Since the input signal and the output signal of the MLN-filter should be consistent in the tensor size, we define a special form of M-GSP signals to work with the representing tensor as follows.
+Similar to GSP, we use the representing (adjacency/Laplacian) tensor $\mathbf{F}\in \mathbb{R}^{M \times N\times M \times N}$ as the basic MLG-filter.
+Since the input signal and the output signal of the MLG-filter should be consistent in the tensor size, we define a special form of M-GSP signals to work with the representing tensor as follows.